datatyro/site/datascience.md

 Deep learning is really hot right now, and in this chapter we barely scratched its surface.
 There are many good books and blog posts (and many, many bad blog posts) about almost any aspect of deep learning you’d like to know about.

    * The canonical textbook [Deep Learning](https://www.deeplearningbook.org/), by Ian Goodfellow, Yoshua Bengio, and Aaron Courville (MIT Press), is freely available online.
 It is very good, but it involves quite a bit of mathematics.

     * Francois Chollet’s [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) (Manning) is a great introduction to the Keras library, after which our deep learning library is sort of patterned.

     * I myself mostly use [PyTorch](https://pytorch.org/) for deep learning.
 Its website has lots of documentation and tutorials.

+## 20.Clustering
+* scikit-learn has an entire module, [sklearn.cluster](http://scikit-learn.org/stable/modules/clustering.html), that contains several clustering algorithms including **KMeans** and the Ward hierarchical clustering algorithm (which uses a different criterion for merging clusters than ours did).

+* [SciPy](http://www.scipy.org/) has two clustering models: scipy.cluster.vq, which does k-means, and scipy.cluster.hierarchy, which has a variety of hierarchical clustering algorithms.